 How to make this Halloween dinner super easy

 I’ve made this Halloween dinner even easier for myself this last two years because I order my groceries through Walmart+ and have them delivered to my house for free ($35 order min.
 Restrictions apply).

 How grocery delivery works with Walmart+

-Walmart+ works like other delivery memberships, with specially trained shoppers pick your groceries day of so you get the freshest items.
+Walmart+ is a delivery membership with specially trained shoppers who pick your groceries day-of so you get the freshest items.
 They send you alerts when they’re picking up and dropping off, along with the drivers name, so everything is safe and secure.
 And you can even choose contactless drop off so they just place it on your porch!

 Check out how cute our table turned out!